 Technically, this measurement is called “nicotine by volume,” in the same way the percentages on a bottle of liquor are “alcohol by volume” or ABV for short.
 “Nicotine by volume” is sometimes shortened to NBV too.

 You could also work out the percentage by mass, if you wanted to, but e-liquid companies usually don’t do this.
-We work with e-juice in mL, so they do to.
+We work with e-juice in mL, so they do too.

 Converting from a nicotine strength in mg/mL to a percentage is really easy.
 Just divide the amount in mg/mL by 10.
-So if you have a 6 mg/mL e-juice, this is equal to a 0.6% e-juice.
-An 18 mg/mL e-juice is equal to a 1.8% e-juice.
-And if you had a high-strength nicotine base of 72 mg/mL, this would be 7.2%
+So, if you have a 6 mg/mL e-juice, this is equal to a 0.6% e-juice.
+A 25 mg/mL e-juice is equal to a 2.5% e-juice.
+And if you had a high-strength nicotine base of 72 mg/mL, this would be 7.2% .

-If you aren’t too traumatized from the impromptu math, you can now confidently explain what mg/mL means, what the percentage values on e-liquids mean and convert between them easily.
+If you aren’t too traumatized by the impromptu math, you can now confidently navigate the e-liquid market, and buy juice in the strength range that will most likely satisfy your nicotine cravings.
+You can also explain what mg/mL means, what the percentage values on e-liquids mean and convert between them easily.
 No matter where you’re ordering from, you’ll know exactly what you’re getting.
+But if you don’t nail it on the first try, don’t give up!
+With so many nicotine levels available, you will eventually find the e-liquid strength that works best for you.